MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 - [Windows Holographic, version 2004] only supports Autopilot over ethernet connection.
 Ensure the HoloLens is connected to ethernet using a "USB-C to Ethernet" adapter **before turning it on**.
 Upon device boot no user interaction is required.

-- [Windows Holographic, version 20H2](hololens-release-notes.md#windows-holographic-version-20h2) (uild 19041.1128) or later support Autopilot over Wi-Fi, although you may still use ethernet adapters.
+- [Windows Holographic, version 20H2](hololens-release-notes.md#windows-holographic-version-20h2) (build 19041.1128) or later support Autopilot over Wi-Fi, although you may still use ethernet adapters.
 For devices connected via Wi-fi, the user must only:

      - Go through the hummingbird scene.
      - Choose the language and locale.